juicedata/juicefs-csi-driver/docs/ceph.md

 ```

 The `ceph/ceph:v14` image is the official ceph image for ceph nautilus.
 For other ceph release base images, see the [repository](https://hub.docker.com/r/ceph/ceph) .

-### How to deploy

-If we want to deploy JuiceFS CSI with librados support, we have to supply the configuration files in `/etc/ceph/` for JuiceFS to access ceph cluster.

-Use the above CSI image as our base image, add the configuration files in `/etc/ceph/` of the ceph cluster into the base image `/etc/ceph/` directory to generate a new CSI image.
-Use this CSI image to replace `juicedata/juicefs-csi-driver` in the [k8s.yaml](../deploy/k8s.yaml) .